-Check your Danby air conditioner power cable if your unit is not powering on.
-Make sure your unit is connected to an electrical outlet.
-Check the "Reset" button on your power cord and make sure it is pushed in.
-Check the circuit breakers inside the electrical panel, usually located in the basement, attic or electrical room.
+If your Danby air conditioning unit still won't turn on, check the circuit breakers inside the electrical panel, usually located in the basement, attic or utility room.
 If the circuit breakers are on, turn them off and then turn them back on to reset them.

-Turn your air conditioner off for five minutes and then turn it back on if it is not cooling efficiently.
+Turn your air conditioner off for five minutes, and then turn it back on if it is not cooling efficiently.
 If it is still not cooling well, grasp the sides of the front grille and pull it forward to access the filter.
 Remove the air filter.
 Attach a soft brush to your vacuum and brush the air filter.

 Check your unit's installation if water is dripping inside.
 Your air conditioner may drip if it is not properly angled to allow water to drain outside.
-Refer to your manual for the proper installation steps for your particular Danby model because they vary with different models.
+Refer to your manual for the proper installation steps for your particular Danby model because instructions vary with different models.